-- (1) The total amount of ICP funds awarded; - (2) The total amount of funding that each clinic received from other Federal agencies, including but not limited to, the Health Resources and Services Administration and the Substance Abuse and Mental Health Services Administration; - (3) The extent to which the clinic participates in any medical home initiative, including a summary of the initiative; - (4) The extent to which the clinic has implemented certified electronic health records (EHRs) for its patients; and - (5) The number of providers practicing predominantly within a FQHC grantee who are "meaningful users" of certified EHRs consistent with 42 CFR 495.6. - 42.
+- (2) The total amount of funding that each clinic received from other federal agencies, including but not limited to, the Health Resources and Services Administration and the Substance Abuse and Mental Health Services Administration; - (3) The extent to which the clinic participates in any medical home initiative, including a summary of the initiative; - (4) The extent to which the clinic has implemented certified electronic health records (EHRs) for its patients; and - (5) The number of providers practicing predominantly within a FQHC grantee who are "meaningful users" of certified EHRs consistent with 42 CFR 495.6. - 56.
 Funding for Quality Demonstrations and Clinic Uncompensated Care.
 Federal funds will be used to pay the full cost of these programs.
-Accordingly, Federal Financial Participation (FFP) will be available for State funds for the Indigent Care Pool (beginning August 1, 2011 and ending December 31, 2013) and the Designated State Health Programs (DSHP) described in STC 43 (beginning August 1, 2011 and ending December 31, 2014), as certified on each quarterly CMS Form 64 expenditure reports. - a.
-Limitations on FFP. - i.
-FFP is limited to no more than \$477.2million over the demonstration extension period as follows: - (1) \$325 million for the H-MH demonstration; - (2) \$20 million for the PPR demonstration; and - (3) \$132.2 million for the ICP, but only to the extent that the State appropriates and expends at least \$132.2 million over the extension period.
-Otherwise, FFP for the ICP may be no more than one-half of total ICP spending (both Federal and State funds). - ii.
-The State shall be eligible to receive FFP over the demonstration period for its own expenditures for: - (1) The Indigent Care Pool (for ICP expenditures made between August 1, 2011 and December 31, 2013); and - (2) DSHP (for DSHP expenditures made between August 1, 2011 and December 31, 2014). - b.
-Reporting. - i.
-Updated expenditure projections shall be provided by the State in each quarterly operational report required under STC 48. - ii.
-Expenditure Reporting for the H-MH demonstration.
-DSHP expenditures used to draw down Federal funds for the H-MH demonstration shall be reported on the CMS-64 under waiver name MH Demo DSHP. - iii.
-Expenditure Reporting for the PPR demonstration.
-DSHP expenditures used to draw down Federal funds for the PPR demonstration shall be reported on the CMS-64 under waiver name PPR Demo DSHP. - iv.
-Expenditure Reporting for Clinic Uncompensated Care. - (1) The State's own expenditures for ICP grants shall be reported on the CMS-64 under waiver name ICP Direct.
+Accordingly, Federal Financial Participation (FFP) will be available for state funds for the Indigent Care Pool (beginning August 1, 2011 and ending December 31, 2013) and the Designated State Health Programs (DSHP) described in STC 56 (beginning August 1, 2011 and ending December 31, 2014), as certified on each quarterly CMS Form 64 expenditure reports.

+a) Limitations on FFP.

+- i.
+FFP is limited to no more than \$477.2million over the demonstration extension period as follows: - (1) \$325 million for the H-MH demonstration; - (2) \$20 million for the PPR demonstration; and - (3) \$132.2 million for the ICP, but only to the extent that the state appropriates and expends at least \$132.2 million over the extension period.
+Otherwise, FFP for the ICP may be no more than one-half of total ICP spending (both federal and state funds). - ii.
+The state shall be eligible to receive FFP over the demonstration period for its own expenditures for: - (1) The Indigent Care Pool (for ICP expenditures made between August 1, 2011 and December 31, 2013); and - (2) DSHP (for DSHP expenditures made between August 1, 2011 and December 31, 2014).